 Are you 24 or older?
 Are you married?
 Do you have dependents for whom you pay more than half the support?
 Are you an orphan or ward of the court?
 Are you a veteran of the armed services?
 If you answered yes to any of the above, you are an independent student.
 If you did not answer yes to any of these questions, then you need to provide parental information on your FAFSA.
 There are new rules pertaining to students who were determined to be homeless or emancipated as a minor which may impact your status.
 Please contact our office.

 The ED does not allow students to change their FAFSA filing due to a change in marital status.
-If you have already filed as a dependant student, with your parents' information, you will not be able to change this until the following academic year.
-Try to plan accordingly, when possible, and wait to file the FAFSA until after your marriage.
-Contact the Centralized Student Assistance Office for assistance in timing your filing.
+If you have already filed as a dependent student, with your parents' information, you will not be able to change this until the following academic year.

 In order to receive federal funds (including student loans) as a part of your financial aid package, you must file the FAFSA every year you attend Emory & Henry College.

 One in three FAFSA applications are selected for verification by the Department of Education.
-If your FAFSA was selected, Emory & Henry College is required to collect a federal tax return transcript along with W-2 forms from you and your family, as well as a verification worksheet, and any other information necessary to confirm your FAFSA application.
-Beginning with the academic year, federal law prohibits us from accepting copies of tax returns.
-Free federal tax transcripts can be obtained by visiting www.IRS.gov or by calling 1-800-908-9946.
+If your FAFSA was selected, Emory & Henry College is required to collect a Federal Tax Return Transcript along with W-2 forms from you and your family, as well as a verification worksheet, and any other information necessary to confirm your FAFSA application.
+Free Federal Tax Return Transcripts can be obtained by visiting www.IRS.gov or by calling 1-800-908-9946.

 The verification worksheet may be enclosed with your award, sent to you under separate cover, or available online.
-Once you and your parent have completed the worksheet, enclosed the federal tax return transcript(s) and W-2 forms (if indicated on the worksheet), signed and dated the worksheet, you can fax those documents to us at 276.944.6884, scan them and attach them to an email (), or mail them to the CSA Office, Emory & Henry College, P. O. Box 947, Emory, VA 24327-0947.
+Once you and your parent have completed the worksheet, return the completed worksheet, the Federal Tax Return Transcript(s) and W-2 forms to the Financial Aid Office.
+You can fax those documents to us at 276.944.6884, scan them and attach them to an email (), or mail them to the Financial Aid Office, Emory & Henry College, P. O. Box 947, Emory, VA 24327-0947.

 Possibly.
 Whether you are moving off or on campus, different financial aid budgets will apply.
 Some financial aid may also be based on where you are living.
-Failure to notify the Centralized Student Assistance Office of such changes could result in aid reductions later and sudden balances due on your student account.
-Be sure to notify the CSA office if your housing plans change.
+Failure to notify the Financial Aid Office of such changes could result in aid reductions later and sudden balances due on your student account.
+Be sure to notify the Financial Aid Office if your housing plans change.

 Learn more about Federal Student Loan Opportunities.

 Loan limits for DL loans are controlled by the ED.
-For PLUSloans, the limit is the COA less other financial aid.
-For Stafford loans, the student's class level, dependency status, and ability to get a PLUSloan (for dependent students) will control the limits.
-The base amount of Stafford loans beginning July 1, 2007 is $3,500 for freshmen (up to 25.5 credits); $4,500 for sophomores (26 to 56.5 credits); $5,500 for juniors and seniors (57 credits or more).
-These funds could be either subsidized or unsubsidized based on the FAFSA.
-In addition to the base amount, an independent student (or dependent student whose parent has been denied a PLUSloan by their lender) can take an additional unsubsidized Stafford loan of $4,000 as a freshman or sophomore or $5,000 as a junior or senior.
-As of May, 2008, all students are eligible for an additional $2,000 of unsubsidized Stafford loan, regardless of dependency status.
+For PLUS loans, the limit is the COA less other financial aid.
+For Stafford loans, the student's class level, dependency status, and ability to get a PLUS loan (for dependent students) will control the limits.
+The base amount of Stafford loans are $3,500 for freshmen (up to 25.5 credits); $4,500 for sophomores (26 to 56.5 credits); $5,500 for juniors and seniors (57 credits or more).
+These funds could be either Subsidized loans or Unsubsidized loans based on the FAFSA.
+In addition to the base amount, an independent student (or dependent student whose parent has been denied a PLUS loan by their lender) can take an additional Unsubsidized Stafford loan.
+All students are eligible for an additional $2,000 of Unsubsidized Stafford loan, regardless of dependency status.

 Your financial aid will be divided equally between semesters and released to your student account following the end of the registration drop/add period each semester.
 No funds can be credited until they are actually received from the source whether federal, state, or outside scholarship agencies.
 Your level of enrollment and continuing eligibility must be confirmed before funds are released to your account.
-All financial aid, except for your student employment earnings, will be disbursed by the Accounts Receivable Coordinator directly to your student account.
-Your student employment earnings will be paid to you if time cards are submitted in a timely manner each pay period.
+All financial aid, except for your student employment earnings, will be disbursed by the Student Accounts Coordinator directly to your student account.
+Your student employment earnings will be paid to you after fulfilling work requirements.